 In celebration of International Happiness Day, I am recycling an old article I wrote in 2010 about recognizing what we take for granted.
 It’s an easy way to start practicing happiness and build confidence every day.
+For part 2 of this series, click here.

 During our renovation, we were very fortunate to have been able to rent a friend’s vacant apartment close by.
 Moreover, we’re enjoying extra amenities that I had been coveting ever since we moved to New York City: an extra bedroom, an extra bathroom, a washer, and a dryer.
 Close friends who have seen our temporary digs have responded, “Uh-oh, you’re going to get spoiled by this.”